 The most beautiful thing I’ve come to understand and appreciate about the enneagram is how each type represents both the worst and best of the principle that rules it.
 This is where I did a total 180 from seeing this as a system that tells you not to be who you are, to seeing the transcendent principle within the Enneagram personality system that outlines the ultimate in personal growth.
 Every type, in their growth to overcome their fixation, gains an appreciation of that principle in a way and to a degree that other types can’t – for the very reason that it is their fixation.
 It is theirs to fully transcend, and it is an extraordinary gift that our fixations yield as we do so.
 Only a recovered addict knows completely the power and impact of a drug and the nature of transcendent freedom from it.

 A fixation represents a shortcut to a goal, a holy idea, that rules each type.
 Taking the shortcut only gets you farther into the weeds, but doing the harder thing gets you closer to your actual goal.
 The goal isn’t to “be less like you”, it is to be more like you in the sense of moving toward your goal by leaning into your fears.
 It isn’t just “don’t think so much and just trust your instincts like a good 8 would” if you’re a 5 who over-relies on thoughts at the expense of practical action.
 It is waking up to the fact that over-relying on thoughts doesn’t actually relieve the underlying fear that builds an ever more formidable barrier between you and the life you want, a life in the real world.
-The path to relieving that fear through 5’s holy idea of omniscience is not by having absolute knowledge in one’s mind of everything in one’s mind.
+The path to relieving that fear through 5’s holy idea of omniscience is not by having absolute knowledge of everything in an intellectualized way.
 Rather it is in trusting that what you know now is always enough to enter the world with to do *something* and find more to learn by merging experience with insight.
 On the other hand, what you know now is never enough to be a stopping point.
 Total omniscience is never attainable so there is always motivation to keep examining (and actively exploring) the world.
-In essence, at any given moment we know all we need to know to be who we are and keep becoming more by learning more.
+In essence, at any given moment we know all we need to know to be who we are and keep becoming more by experiencing and learning more.